Skip to main content

 Table of Contents

-To configure a Client computer to be used as a jump server, do the following:
+To configure a Windows Client computer (with the Syteca Connection Manager enabled), do the following:

 1. Log in to the Management Tool, and click the Client Management navigation link (on the left).

-NOTE: When using a custom Windows shell, the Ekran System Connection Manager application (shortcut icon) may not be displayed on the desktop, but can be found in the C:\Users\Public\Desktop folder.
+NOTE: When using a custom Windows shell, the Syteca Connection Manager application (shortcut icon) may not be displayed on the desktop, but can be found in the C:\Users\Public\Desktop folder.

 NOTE: It is not required to enable secondary user authentication for Active Directory users.